symfony/symfony-docs/reference/dic_tags.rst

 Adding a processor for Monolog
 ------------------------------

-Monolog allows to add processors in the logger or in the handlers to add extra data in the records.
-A processor receives the record as argument and must return it after adding eventually some extra data in the ``extra`` attribute of the record.
+Monolog allows you to add processors in the logger or in the handlers to add extra data in the records.
+A processor receives the record as an argument and must return it after adding some extra data in the ``extra`` attribute of the record.

-Let's see how you can use the built-in IntrospectionProcessor to add the file, the line, the class and the method where the logger was triggered.
+Let's see how you can use the built-in ``IntrospectionProcessor`` to add the file, the line, the class and the method where the logger was triggered.

 You can add a processor globally: